faenrandir/a_careful_examination/documents/polygamy/denials/how_did_the_wives_of_JS_speak_about_it.md

+---
-# How did Joseph Smith's wives refer to their unions?
+title: "How did Joseph Smith's wives refer to their unions?"
+permalink: /how-did-js-wives-refer-to-unions/
+doctype: snippet
+layout: page
+---

 Denials of polygamy should be interpreted in light of how the women Joseph Smith married referred to their relationship with him.